loading...

 04

-The finished products are transported by ship to Europe and the USA and then delivered to GOT BAG customers using carbon-neutral shipping methods.
+The finished products are transported to Europe and the USA by ship and then sent to GOT BAG customers.

-FIND MORE ON ABOUT SUPPLY CHAIN, NEWS ON PRODUCTS, PROGRESS AND FAILURES ON GOT STORIES:
+FIND OUT MORE ABOUT OUR SUPPLY CHAIN, NEWS ABOUT PRODUCTS, PROGRESS AND FAILURES ON GOT STORIES:

 1 World Economic Forum, The New Plastics Economy: Rethinking the Future of Plastics (2016).